 What’s the Importance of Chatbots and AI Technology in CX?

 Many businesses still believe that the best way to go about customer engagement and support is through human interaction for a better customer support improvement.
 In an ideal world, they would have been right.
 However, having enough staff to deal with all the pre and post-purchase queries is labor and resource-intensive as well as unscalable.

 The good news is not every customer expects you to have a human agent readily available at all times.
 In fact, overwhelming, 86% of consumers expect online self-service options (Microsoft).
 Rather than human interactions, people put emphasis on 24-hour service.
 When they can’t do this, they get frustrated and start looking for what they need elsewhere.

 A rule-based or AI-based chatbot on a website or a messaging app like WhatsApp or Facebook Messenger can provide just that.

-The way a chatbot works, it’s able to provide both the speed of automation and human touch by relying on the most natural medium of communication, conversation.
+The way a chatbot for business works, it’s able to provide both the speed of automation and human touch by relying on the most natural medium of communication, conversation.

 When questioned about possible uses and benefits of chatbots, consumers agreed on 24-hour service, receiving an instant response, answering simple questions, quick complaint resolution as well as being able to reach a relevant agent more easily.
 In fact, after experiencing a positive interaction with a chatbot, 72% of consumers placed higher trust in the brand, 71% of them shared positive feedback with their friends and family and 64% gave the brand a high rating or shared positive feedback on social media.